Dr. rer. nat. Christoph von Tycowicz

 We propose a novel Riemannian framework for statistical analysis of shapes that is able to account for the nonlinearity in shape variation.
 By adopting a physical perspective, we introduce a differential representation that puts the local geometric variability into focus.
 We model these differential coordinates as elements of a Lie group thereby endowing our shape space with a non-Euclidean structure.
 A key advantage of our framework is that statistics in a manifold shape space becomes numerically tractable improving performance by several orders of magnitude over state-of-the-art.
 We show that our Riemannian model is well suited for the identification of intra-population variability as well as inter-population differences.
 In particular, we demonstrate the superiority of the proposed model in experiments on specificity and generalization ability.
 We further derive a statistical shape descriptor that outperforms the standard Euclidean approach in terms of shape-based classification of morphological disorders.

-Geometric Flows of Curves in Shape Space for Processing Motion of Deformable Objects
+Geometric Flows of Curves in Shape Space for Processing Motion of Deformable Objects, video.

 Computer Graphics Forum 35(2), 2016.
 (Best Paper Honorable Mention Award @ Eurographics)